-After Pearl Harbor, the Rose Bowl Was Forced to Relocate — to North Carolina
+After Pearl Harbor, the Rose Bowl Relocated to North Carolina

-Seventy years ago, the Rose Bowl game between Oregon State and Duke was transferred from California to North Carolina in the wake of the Japanese attack on Pearl Harbor.
+In 1942, the Rose Bowl game between Oregon State and Duke was transferred from California to North Carolina in the wake of the attack on Pearl Harbor.
 Here’s a brief look back at one of the greatest upsets in Rose Bowl history.

 Oregon State vs. Duke

 Led by tailback Don Durdan and a suffocating defense, Oregon State College won the Pacific Coast Conference title in 1941.
 As was the custom at the time, the Beavers got to select their opponent for the Rose Bowl game to be held on New Year’s Day in Pasadena, California.
 Oregon State invited Duke, the undefeated and untied champions of the Southern Conference, and the Blue Devils, led by legendary head coach Wallace Wade, happily accepted.